-9 ways to manage your SI relationship for ERP project Success
+9 ways to manage your SI relationship for SAP project Success

 I have worked for large Systems Integrators (SIs) for most of my career and for much of that time I’ve been fortunate enough to work with wonderful customers and have achieved amazing things.

 I’m not anti-SI.
 There are lots of good reasons to bring in a Systems Integrator on a major project.
 They will bring knowledge, experience, skills that you don't have, relationships with other service providers that you can benefit from, and above all they will probably give you a better chance of succeeding with your plans than if you try and go it alone.

 Select a partner that brings all these benefits to the table and they will help you to accelerate your plans, reduce many of the risks typically associated with major projects, and allow you to do things that you can’t do on your own.

 What’s the cost of working with a systems integrator on your next ERP, SAP or S/4HANA project?

 SIs are not cheap.
 They are providing a premium service to customers who need their help.
 The last time I looked, none of them are registered charities.
 They are in business to make a profit.

 The trick to a successful partnership with an SI is to build a relationship that delivers mutual benefit.
 If things are weighted too far in one party's favour, no one will benefit long term.
 Understand that your supplier is entitled to make a reasonable profit just as you are entitled to expect value for money.
 Don’t see your job as beating down your supplier on cost or beating them up about delivery.
 Your job is to deliver a successful outcome for your business and that is as much about you being a good customer as them being a good supplier.

 Treat your suppliers as partners.
 Be clear and transparent in what you are trying to achieve and work together.
 A good customer should understand their contract and be clear on their own deliverables and obligations and be just as strict in holding their own organisation to account.